neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. note::

-	After authentication the ``authenticate()`` action will automatically redirect to the original request, if the authentication process has been triggerd due missing privileges while handling this original request.
+	After authentication the ``authenticate()`` action will automatically redirect to the original request, if the authentication process has been triggered due missing privileges while handling this original request.

 The internal authentication process